azurecitadel/azurecitadel/content/arc/servers/hack/governance.md

 ## Inventory

 The governance team has determined that servers should have specific software installed.
-As a starting point they have decided to audit all linux servers to see whether they have _git_ installed.
+As a starting point they have decided to audit all linux servers to see whether they have the _tree_ package installed on Linux.

-* a report of the servers without _git_ installed
+* assign a policy to audit Linux servers without _tree_ installed
-* Provide a report of all Linux servers without _git_ installed (optional)
+* Provide a report of all Linux servers without _tree_ installed (optional)

 ## Operational